How to Have a Good Mother’s Day When You Are the Only Adult in the House

 Buy some cake

 Don’t forget to get yourself a cake.
 No one will be making you one, and you will want that yummy dessert when the day comes.
-If you do love to bake, you can make your own, but either way, having cake will make you have a better day.
+If you do love to bake, you can make your own, but either way, having cake will make your day better.

 Ignore it

 Who says you have to celebrate Mother’s Day if you don’t want to?
 Just ignore it.
-You might have to stay off of social media for this but ignoring the holiday can be done.
+You might have to stay off social media for this, but you can ignore the holiday.
 Just have a regular Sunday with your kids and try not to put any pressure on yourself.
 You can always celebrate later on when your spouse is back home.